jamesqo/sinister/README.md

 - [bomr](https://github.com/jamesqo/bomr), a UTF-8 BOM autoremover
 - [gid](https://github.com/jamesqo/gid), an automator for common Git commands

+## Contributing

+Contributors are welcome!
+Please feel free to report bugs or make pull requests to this repo.

 ## License

 Sinister is licensed under the [BSD simplified license](LICENSE).